 You will be assessed on a variety of learning outcomes, which link to one of the learning objectives.
 To view the full list of learning outcomes, organized by course objective, please see the following PDF.

-Spring 2024 STAT 461 Learning Outcomes
+Fall 2024 STAT 461 Learning Outcomes

 Return to top